Numigi/odoo-project-addons/project_milestone_dependency/README.rst

 Description
 -----------
-This module adds new tab to select milestone dependencies.
+This module allows to manage Milestone Dependencies.

 Overview
 --------
-I open the form view of a milestone, a new tab is added ``Dependencies``.
+As a user who can manage Milestones, I open the form view of a Milestone, I notice a new tab ``Dependencies``.

 .. image:: static/description/dependencies_tab_milestone_form.png

-The field ``Project Tasks`` are moved to a new Tab ``Tasks``.
+I also notice that the field ``Project Tasks`` is moved into a new tab ``Tasks``.

 .. image:: static/description/tasks_tab_milestone_form.png

 Usage
 -----

-As a user with access to Milestones management, go to the form view of a milestone and click on ``add line`` from Dependencies Tab:
+As a user who can manage Milestones, I go to the form view of a Milestone and I click on ``Add line`` from the ``Dependencies`` tab:

 .. image:: static/description/add_milestone_dependencies.png

-The milestones are filtered by the project of the current milestone.
+I notice that the Milestones are filtered on the Project assigned on the current Milestone.

 .. image:: static/description/milestones_filtered_by_current_project.png